funvill/funvill.github.io/_posts/2023-03-08-idea040-growth-commander-tower-defense.md

 ---
 layout: single
-title: Idea 40 - Growth Commander - Tower defense
+title: Idea 040 - Growth Commander - Tower defense
 date: '2023-03-08 00:40'
-categories: ideas
+categories: ideas YearOfIdeas
 tags: games projects ideas
 excerpt: Your incharge of mutations and creation of your army You send your army out to collect food and battle enemies Tower defense style game without towers.
 ---